-(4) $$y{it} = \gamma + \beta_1 CT_i \cdot Post_t + \beta_2 CT_i + \beta_3 Post_t + X'{it} \kappa + \lambda_t + \epsilon{it},$$ where y{it} is an outcome variable (Voted for PiS or Turnout) for respondent i in election year t, CT_i is our treatment variable (continuous imputed child benefit amount or a binary treatment group variable), $Post_t$ takes the value of zero for the 2007 and 2011 elections and the value of one for the 2019 elections, and X{it} is a set of individual characteristics (gender, age, urban/rural area).
+(4) $$y{it} = \gamma + \beta_1 C T_i \cdot Post_t + \beta_2 C T_i + \beta_3 Post_t + X'{it} \kappa + \lambda_t + \epsilon{it},$$ where y{it} is an outcome variable (Voted for PiS or Turnout) for respondent i in election year t, CT_i is our treatment variable (continuous imputed child benefit amount or a binary treatment group variable), $Post_t$ takes the value of zero for the 2007 and 2011 elections and the value of one for the 2019 elections, and X{it} is a set of individual characteristics (gender, age, urban/rural area, region fixed effects12).
 We also control for election year fixed effects, λ_t .
 Coefficient β_1 measures the impact of the child benefit program on a given outcome.
 We restrict our sample to respondents aged 25-49 so that the treatment and control group are similar in terms of age distribution.

 The survey data estimates confirm the results from the municipality-level analysis (Table 4).
 The effect of the transfer on voting for PiS is sizeable and statistically significant for both treatment variables: an annual transfer of \$100 increases the probability of voting for PiS by 0.8 percentage points, and the support for PiS among treated families increases by almost nine percentage points compared to that of the control group.
-In addition, we find that the child benefit amount had a positive impact on turnout in the parliamentary elections (Table 5).
-Although statistically significant, the point estimates of the effects of the child benefit amount on the support for PiS and turnout are smaller than in the municipal-level analysis.
-This may be caused by misreporting of voting preferences in the survey, spillovers of the effects to other family members or imprecise imputation of the amount of child benefit received.
+In addition, we find that the child benefit amount had a positive impact on turnout in parliamentary elections (Table 5).

-11Since we have no reliable data on household income, we cannot impute the conditional cash benefit amount for the first child.
-See Table F.1 for the details of the construction of the child benefit amount variable.
+11In our analysis, the monthly amount of \$125 is multiplied by 9 instead of 12 to be consistent with the child benefit variable in the main analysis (in 2016, benefits were paid for 9 months because the program was introduced in April of that year).
+Since we have no reliable data on household income, we cannot impute the conditional cash benefit amount for the first child.
+See Table F.1 for details on the construction of the child benefit amount variable.